chungusg/hotlink-archive-template/README.md

 - **Download Github Desktop for an easy to use graphic UI, and “clone” (download a copy of) the repository you made.**
 - This is the best time to rename/rearrange folders + files, etc.
-	- There are other methods in the **Troubleshooting** section if you need, but this way is by far the easiest
+	- There are other methods in the **Troubleshooting** section if you need, but Github Desktop is by far the easiest way
+	- see **Adding/Renaming Folders** for important info on how to properly rename/add folders
+	- see **About the Index Page** for how to customize your index pages
 - Once you’re done editing, “push” (upload) all the changes you made to your online Github repository.

 Having some sort of text editor like Notepad++ is useful for editing any code, the automatic color-coding is very helpful.
 You can edit in plain old Notepad as well, it just won’t look as nice.